nuts-foundation/nuts-specification/rfc/rfc001-nuts-start-architecture.md

 * **Digital signature**: A cryptographic signature e.g. specified in [RFC5280](https://tools.ietf.org/html/rfc5280) or [RFC7515](https://tools.ietf.org/html/rfc7515).
 Specifically not the digital version of the wet signature.
 * **Legal Base**: Grounds for medical data exchange given by the subject conforming to national and international legislation.
 By default no medical data may be exchanged.
 * **Node**: A piece of software implementing the Nuts specification.
-* **Service provider**: An organisation providing software services which support care organisations in their daily work.
+* **Service provider**: An organization providing software services which support care organizations in their daily work.
 * **Subject**: The subject of the medical data, usually the patient, client or civilian.

 ## 3. Manifest